-Our research is focused on mechanisms of evolution at the gene, genomic, cellular, and phenotypic levels, with special attention being given to the roles of mutation, random genetic drift, and recombination.
-For these purposes, we are currently utilizing several model systems, most notably the microcrustacean Daphnia, the ciliate Paramecium, and numerous additional unicellular eukaryotes and prokaryotes.
-In addition, comparative analyses of completely sequenced genomes are being performed to shed light on issues concerning the origins of genomic, gene-structural, and cellular diversity.
-Most of our empirical work is integrated with the development and use of mathematical theory in an effort to develop a formal understanding of the constraints on the evolutionary process.
-Evolution is a population-level process, and the underlying philosophy of our research is that "nothing in evolution makes sense except in the light of population genetics."
+Our research focused on mechanisms of evolution at the gene, genomic, cellular, and phenotypic levels, with special attention being given to the roles of mutation, random genetic drift, and recombination.
+For these purposes, we utilized several model systems, most notably the microcrustacean Daphnia, the ciliate Paramecium, and numerous additional unicellular eukaryotes and prokaryotes.
+In addition, comparative analyses of completely sequenced genomes were performed to shed light on issues concerning the origins of genomic, gene-structural, and cellular diversity.
+Most of our empirical work was integrated with the development and use of mathematical theory in an effort to develop a formal understanding of the constraints on the evolutionary process.
+Evolution is a population-level process, and the underlying philosophy of our research was that "nothing in evolution makes sense except in the light of population genetics."

-Our empirical work on the evolutionary fates of duplicate genes is now focused on the genomes of species within the Paramecium aurelia complex, which arose as a cryptic species radiation following two whole-genome duplication events (dating to nearly a billion years ago).
-Sequencing the complete genomes of the members of this lineage, along with the pre-duplication outgroup species, is revealing the degree to which specific members of duplicate-gene pairs are lost/preserved in parallel or divergently resolved in sister taxa, and work on subcellular localization is helping reveal the mechanisms of subfunctionalization.
-Over the next few years, we hope to fully ascertain the regulatory vocabulary (transcription-factor binding sites) of the members of this complex and how this has diverged over time, and how the functions of various proteins evolve across lineages.
+Our empirical work on the evolutionary fates of duplicate genes was focused on the genomes of species within the Paramecium aurelia complex, which arose as a cryptic species radiation following two whole-genome duplication events (dating to nearly a billion years ago).
+Sequencing the complete genomes of the members of this lineage, along with the pre-duplication outgroup species, was revealing the degree to which specific members of duplicate-gene pairs are lost/preserved in parallel or divergently resolved in sister taxa, and work on subcellular localization was helping reveal the mechanisms of subfunctionalization.
+We had hoped to fully ascertain the regulatory vocabulary (transcription-factor binding sites) of the members of this complex and how this has diverged over time, and how the functions of various proteins evolve across lineages.

-Our work on intron evolution is focused on the hypothesis that newly arisen introns are typically mildly deleterious.
-A major goal is to understand how introns eventually came to be integrated into fundamental aspects of gene-transcript processing.
-Empirical work in this area is being pursued with populations of Daphnia, which have revealed an unprecedented level of intron gain (to the extent that presence/absence polymorphisms, as well as parallel intron gains, can be found within populations).
-We hope that this work will eventually yield an answer to the long-term mystery as to the origins of introns.
+Our work on intron evolution was focused on the hypothesis that newly arisen introns are typically mildly deleterious.
+A major goal was to understand how introns eventually came to be integrated into fundamental aspects of gene-transcript processing.
+Empirical work in this area was pursued with populations of Daphnia, which revealed an unprecedented level of intron gain (to the extent that presence/absence polymorphisms, as well as parallel intron gains, can be found within populations).
+We hoped that this work will eventually yield an answer to the long-term mystery as to the origins of introns.

 The Role of Mutation in Evolution.
 Although mutations provide the ultimate material upon which natural selection depends, most mutations are deleterious, and in certain settings can lead to a substantial fitness load.
-We are attempting to understand the nearly 1000-fold range of variation in the mutation rate that exists across the Tree of Life, through the study of a diversity of invertebrates and unicellular eukaryotes and prokaryotes.
-This work exploits a mutation-accumulation strategy in which lines are propagated as single individuals to minimize the ability of natural selection to influence the fate of newly arisen mutations, often for hundreds to thousands of generations.
-Molecular analyses of these lines by complete-genome sequencing are yielding the first direct quantitative estimates of the rate and spectrum of mutations at the DNA level, revealing a dramatic scaling of the mutation rate with genome size, an apparently universal mutation pressure towards AT composition, and many other previously unknown mutational features.
-This work is now being extended to ~30 bacterial species, ranging widely in genome size and nucleotide composition.
+We attempted to understand the nearly 1000-fold range of variation in the mutation rate that exists across the Tree of Life, through the study of a diversity of invertebrates and unicellular eukaryotes and prokaryotes.
+This work exploited a mutation-accumulation strategy in which lines were propagated as single individuals to minimize the ability of natural selection to influence the fate of newly arisen mutations, often for hundreds to thousands of generations.
+Molecular analyses of these lines by complete-genome sequencing were yielding the first direct quantitative estimates of the rate and spectrum of mutations at the DNA level, revealing a dramatic scaling of the mutation rate with genome size, an apparently universal mutation pressure towards AT composition, and many other previously unknown mutational features.
+This work was extended to ~30 bacterial species, ranging widely in genome size and nucleotide composition.

-In addition, we have recently developed a novel method that allows us to estimate transcription error rates and the degree to which these vary among eukaryotic lineages.
-Remarkably, error rates at this level are typically >1000x those at the level of genome replication.
-The implication is that >1% of transcipts typically contain an erroneous base.
+In addition, we developed a novel method that allowed us to estimate transcription error rates and the degree to which these vary among eukaryotic lineages.
+Remarkably, error rates at this level were typically >1000x those at the level of genome replication.
+The implication was that >1% of transcipts typically contain an erroneous base.

-Our work on mutation extends to the development of population-genetic theory for the evolution of the mutation rate itself, and to obtaining a general understanding of the consequences of somatic mutations for the evolution of multicellularity.
-Here, we are promoting the idea that the power of random genetic drift imposes a lower bound to the degree to which natural selection can reduce the mutation rate.
-This drift-barrier hypothesis seems to support a number of previously disconnected observations, including the increase in the mutation rate with reductions in effective population size, the magnified error rates associated with DNA polymerases and repair enzymes used only infrequently in replication, and the extraordinarily high rates of base misincorporation into transcripts.
+Our work on mutation extended to the development of population-genetic theory for the evolution of the mutation rate itself, and to obtaining a general understanding of the consequences of somatic mutations for the evolution of multicellularity.
+Here, we promoted the idea that the power of random genetic drift imposes a lower bound to the degree to which natural selection can reduce the mutation rate.
+This drift-barrier hypothesis seemed to support a number of previously disconnected observations, including the increase in the mutation rate with reductions in effective population size, the magnified error rates associated with DNA polymerases and repair enzymes used only infrequently in replication, and the extraordinarily high rates of base misincorporation into transcripts.

-Our overall work on Daphnia genomics extends well beyond the above-mentioned work, having recently morphed into a much larger endeavor – the “5000 Genomes Project,” which is supporting the sequencing of ~100 genomes from each of ~50 populations, some of which have experienced extreme population bottlenecks.
-This study is expected to yield an unprecedented understanding of the genomic features of natural populations.
+Our overall work on Daphnia genomics extended well beyond the above-mentioned work, having most recently morphed into a much larger endeavor – the “5000 Genomes Project,” which was supporting the sequencing of ~100 genomes from each of ~50 populations, some of which have experienced extreme population bottlenecks.
+This study was expected to yield an unprecedented understanding of the genomic features of natural populations.

 Methodology for the Analysis of High-Throughput Genomic Data.
 The rapid emergence of technological innovations in genome sequencing has resulted in a situation where it is now possible to sequence multiple genomes from natural populations.
-In anticipation of such data, and the enormous challenges that come with them (most notably, incomplete sampling of parental alleles and errors in sequence reads), we have begun to develop a new generation of maximum-likelihood methods for estimating a broad array of population-genetic parameters, including nucleotide heterozygosity, linkage disequilibrium, the allele-frequency spectrum, and population subdivision.
-Applications of these methods currently involve the quantification of the above-mentioned parameters in a variety of taxa.
-Particular emphasis is now being focused on the estimation of patterns of linkage disequilibrium in natural populations, and using this information to estimate effective population sizes, recombination frequencies, and gene-conversion tract lengths.
+In anticipation of such data, and the enormous challenges that come with them (most notably, incomplete sampling of parental alleles and errors in sequence reads), we began to develop a new generation of maximum-likelihood methods for estimating a broad array of population-genetic parameters, including nucleotide heterozygosity, linkage disequilibrium, the allele-frequency spectrum, and population subdivision.
+Applications of these methods involved the quantification of the above-mentioned parameters in a variety of taxa.
+Particular emphasis was focused on the estimation of patterns of linkage disequilibrium in natural populations, and using this information to estimate effective population sizes, recombination frequencies, and gene-conversion tract lengths.

 Evolutionary Cell Biology.
 Remarkably, although we have fairly well-established fields of molecular evolution, genome evolution, and phenotypic evolution, there is no comprehensive field of evolutionary cell biology.
 Yet, one could argue that the resources that link molecular and phenotypic evolution reside at the level of cellular architecture.
-Thus, we are beginning to explore the potential for linking evolutionary theory with various observations from comparative cell biology.
-Some current interests include the evolution of multimeric proteins, the evolution of cellular surveillance mechanisms, and the limits to molecular perfection imposed by the barrier of random genetic drift.
-To this end, members of the lab are now studying issues related to vesicle transport and gene expression using the Paramecium system, as well as comparative issues regarding protein architecture.
-A local journal club in the area, as well as a graduate class in Evolution of Proteins and Cells has emerged from these interests.
-Time will tell whether this foray into cell biology is a worthwhile venture.
+Thus, we began to explore the potential for linking evolutionary theory with various observations from comparative cell biology.
+Some interests included the evolution of multimeric proteins, the evolution of cellular surveillance mechanisms, and the limits to molecular perfection imposed by the barrier of random genetic drift.
+To this end, members of the lab studied issues related to vesicle transport and gene expression using the Paramecium system, as well as comparative issues regarding protein architecture.
+A local journal club in the area, as well as a graduate class in Evolution of Proteins and Cells emerged from these interests.
+Time will tell whether this foray into cell biology was a worthwhile venture.